chrispalmeri/access-control/docs/Hardware Specs.md

+This should all go in the schematic probably

-# Nano Pi
+## Nano Pi

-Power in is 5V 2A (4.7V-5.6V)
+  * Power in is 5V 2A (4.7V-5.6V)
-All 5V pins are connected
+  * All 5V pins are connected
-pins are 3.3V, output current is 5mA - this is just for calculating NPN/mosfet saturation although I think you applied it to input current also
+  * pins are 3.3V, output current is 5mA - this is just for calculating NPN/mosfet saturation
+    although I think you applied it to input current also

-# Reader
+## Reader

-Power is 12V 80mA
+  * Power is 12V 80mA
-Data pins are 5V normally high
+  * Data pins are 5V normally high
-BZR needs to sink ~ 4.8V 3.6mA
+  * BZR needs to sink ~ 4.8V 3.6mA
-LED needs to sink ~ 3.5V 0.4mA
+  * LED needs to sink ~ 3.5V 0.4mA
-Three data resistors achieve pullup plus voltage divide (and current limiting?)
+  * Three data resistors achieve pullup plus voltage divide (and current limiting?)

-# Lock
+## Lock

-Power is 12V 240mA
+  * Power is 12V 240mA
-what is the mosfet saturation?
+  * what is the mosfet saturation?

-# Relay
+## Relay

-Power is 5V 80mA
+  * Power is 5V 80mA
+  * coil has no polarity
-Can switch at least 3A at 250VAC or 30VDC
+  * Can switch at least 3A at 250VAC or 30VDC
-(otherwise check sheet, can do more on NO, especially with AC) coil has no polarity
+    (otherwise check sheet, can do more on NO, especially with AC)

-# Contacts
+## Contacts

-Board is not powering, resistor divider is and contact closure just sinks to ground
+  * Board is not powering, resistor divider is, and contact closure just sinks to ground

-# Notes
+## Notes

-Resistor values were adjusted a little after real world measurements
+  * Resistor values were adjusted a little after real world measurements